nomahen/FokkerPlanck/README.md

-Code for both the Fokker-Planck equation and the test simulations is contained in fp_test.ipynb.
-Running it requires the files field, spatial, and timesteppers.
+Code for both the Fokker-Planck equation is in fokkerplanck.py and the test simulations are contained in fp_test.ipynb.
+Running it requires the files fokkerplanck, field, spatial, and timesteppers.

 To run the code for a given set of initial conditions, you will need: